Westcustogo Inn

-Westcustogo Inn was a historic inn and restaurant in Yarmouth, Maine, United States.
+Westcustogo Inn was an inn and restaurant in Yarmouth, Maine, United States.
 Located at 10 Princes Point Road, it was in business, albeit not continuously, for 83 years.

 History

 The inn was established by Ernest Percy Johnson in 1923, although the Grand Lodge of Iowa's bulletin of 1918 mentions a meeting was held at the Westcustogo Inn, albeit listed as being in Portland, on September 9 that year.
 Its last owners were Ralph and Betsey Clemons in 2006.
 The property consisted of a fine-dining restaurant and a bar and lounge.
 It had several uses between the mid-1960s and the early 1970s, before reopening for public dining in 1973.
 It was damaged by a fire in 1961.

 Trolley cars of the Portland and Yarmouth Electric Railway Company used to run, every fifteen minutes, from Portland to Yarmouth between 1898 and 1933.
 There was a stop immediately opposite the inn, at the southern end of Pleasant Street.